gcastill0/api-gateway-oss/unit-02/README.md

 <br>
 The service discovery mechanism ensures that routing and load balancing configurations are always up-to-date without manual intervention.
 This approach reduces the manual effort needed to register and update services.

-### 2.1.2 - Enable auto-discovery on the PetStore namespace
+### 2.1.2 - Enable auto-discovery on the Petstore namespace
 ```bash
 kubectl label namespace default discovery.solo.io/function_discovery=enabled
 ```